Meet Our Team

 Swimming has always been a passion for Breanna.
 After years of participating on swim teams, she was given the opportunity to live her passion and share it with others in 2014, when she became a swim instructor.
 She's a pro with babies, toddlers and elementary-age kids, helping them feel comfortable and confident in the water.
 She lives in South Philly with her boyfriend, Raj, and their three English bulldogs.

 Jessica started swimming when she was three years old.
 She took lessons at the Belmont Hills Pool as a kid and swam every summer racing all the other kids in the pool; her specialties include freestyle and breaststroke.
 She has been teaching swim since she was 16 years old starting at the YMCA, where she taught group classes and Mommy-and-Me.
 Similarly, Jessica was known as the 'Aqua Tot Queen' at the Belmont Hills Pool, where she enjoyed teaching babies how to easily transition into the water for the first time.
 Jessica taught privately at AFC Fitness (Aqua Hab) in Bala Cynwyd right before she moved to Los Angeles where she taught at Hall Swim Academy under Bebe Hall.
-Aside from swim, Jessica is a Paid Search Media Manager at Tribal Worldwide in Conshohocken.
-Jessica enjoys scary movies, playing tennis, cooking and hanging out with family when she is not busy working at her two jobs.
+Jessica enjoys scary movies, playing tennis, cooking and hanging out with family.

 Since before she can remember, Heather spent her summers at Yeadon and then Folcroft Swim Clubs where she swam competitively on their swim teams.
 She basically lived in the water!
 Once she graduated from the swim team, Heather began conducting swim lessons and also served as the Assistant Swim Coach to the Folcroft Swim Team.
 Her favorite stroke is backstroke, but she definitely has come to love the butterfly as well.
 Now, Heather is a second grade teacher and tutor in South Philly, where she also does CrossFit and loves to travel.
 Heather is thrilled to begin offering swim lessons once again.
 She has a passion for working with children, but looks forward to expanding to swimmers of all ages!